Code-Institute-Submissions/weightbearer/README.md

 - Social media icons are provided by [Font Awesome](https://fontawesome.com/), while the fonts themselves come from [Google Fonts](https://fonts.google.com/).
 - Bootstrap's [navbar documentation](https://getbootstrap.com/docs/4.0/components/navbar/) helped me break down and customise the navigation classes they have;
 - As mentioned about, W3Schools' guide on Bootstrap's [media class](https://www.w3schools.com/Bootstrap/bootstrap_media_objects.asp) and [Bootstrap Shuffle](https://bootstrapshuffle.com/classes/sizing/w-100) helped me better understand element positioning;
-- [MakeAReadMe](https://www.makeareadme.com/) is an excellent resource for putting together a readme, although I largely used the [Code Institute readme template](https://github.com/Code-Institute-Solutions/readme-template).
+- [MakeAReadMe](https://www.makeareadme.com/) is an excellent resource for putting together a readme, although I largely used the [Code Institute readme template](https://github.com/Code-Institute-Solutions/readme-template);
+- The [Stormotion guide](https://www.stormotion.io/blog/how-to-write-a-good-user-story-with-examples-templates/) helped me put together the user stories I used for this project in a consistent format.

 ### Media
 - Photography and graphic designs were provided directly by the band, with the graphics being designed by [Secret Industries](https://www.instagram.com/secretindustries/).